 Does anyone want to imagine him and Bellatrix doing it?
 Cause I don’t.
 But hey, they have a kid and she just wants to meet her freaking dad.
 This how Albus and Harry finally start to bond, poor girl didn’t get to meet her father.
 Lord Voldemort.
 This is weird.

-I think it was an idea fans had, that Bellatrix and Voldemort could’ve been a thing, but to me Voldemort just…no. I didn’t think he could have any feelings like that towards anyone.
-Of course it doesn’t have to be about love, but physical feelings?
+I think it was an idea the fans had, that Bellatrix and Voldemort could’ve been a thing, but to me Voldemort just…no. I didn’t think he could have any feelings like that towards anyone.
+Of course, it doesn’t have to be about love, but physical feelings?
 I can’t imagine it.
 Voldemort’s about power and not…having…kids.